 STAN HELSING (2009)

 As a former video store clerk, I was immediately drawn into Stan Helsing.
-Stan works at a video store.
+Stan–played by cutie Van from Reba!–works at a video store.
 It’s Halloween night.
 Horror movie references are being dropped left and right.
 There are two lesbians in the ladies room.
 And Stan and his friends are headed to a Halloween party after work.
 But first, they have to drop off a bag of videos!
 Their journey turns into a trail of terror as they face off against numerous horror villains.

-The awesome cast includes Steve Howey (TV show Reba), Kenan Thompson (Snakes On a Plane), Diora Baird (Texas Chainsaw Massacre: The Beginning, Night of the Demons, Days of Night: Dark Days), and Desi Lydic (TV show Awkward).
-Plus, Lesie Nielsen, the king of slapstick spoof comedy, has a small role IN DRAG as a waitress!
+The awesome cast also includes Kenan Thompson (Snakes On a Plane), Diora Baird (Texas Chainsaw Massacre: The Beginning, Night of the Demons, Days of Night: Dark Days), and Desi Lydic (TV show Awkward).
+Plus, Leslie Nielsen, the king of slapstick spoof comedy, has a small role IN DRAG as a waitress!

 However, despite delivering some trashy laughs with shit humor, raunchy sex humor, and horror humor, Stan Helsing quickly drives right off the rails.
 Rather than having some semblance of plot structure, it meanders all over the place along with your attention.
 The characters simply pass through one comedy horror setup after another while being pursued by the likes of Freddy, Jason, Michael Myers, Frankenstein, Pinhead, and Chucky.
 It might as well have been a series of unrelated sketches because the movie just doesn’t gel.